 Taxes are duties levied on certain products and services by the authorities such as an excise and taxation department of a country.
 The concept of tax is not something new and exists for centuries.
 People must pay excise tax that is collected by the government to invest back in providing services and benefits to the people of their state.
 It is the responsibility of the government to provide for the welfare of its people and to manage the distribution of wealth among its masses to keep economic as well as social stability.
 On the other hand, the people must register and pay excise tax as soon as they become eligible as a taxpayer.

-Since October 2017, a federal excise tax has been implemented by the government of UAE under the regulation of Federal Tax Authority.
-The government of UAE has been providing free of cost educational, healthcare, environmental and other services to its people as a welfare state.
+Since October 2017, a federal excise tax has been implemented by the government of UAE under the regulation of the Federal Tax Authority.
+The government of UAE has been providing free of cost educational, healthcare, environmental, and other services to its people as a welfare state.
 In addition to this, they invest in developing world-class infrastructure facilities for the people.
 In order to not to rely more on an oil-based economy, that has been unstable in the recent past, new ways to generate finances for economical benefits had to be derived.
-It is needed so to continue providing for the welfare of the people and development of the country.
+It is needed so to continue providing for the welfare of the people and the development of the country.

 Eligibility for Registering Excise Tax In UAE